JamesIves/github-sponsors-readme-action/README.md

 </p>

 <p align="center">
   This <a href="https://github.com/features/actions">GitHub Action</a> will automatically add your GitHub Sponsors to your README.
-It can be configured in multiple ways allowing you to display and breakdown sponsors by price tiers, and has templating so you can display your sponsors how you'd like.
+It can be configured in multiple ways allowing you to display and breakdown sponsors by price tiers, and has templating support so you can display your sponsors how you'd like.
 </p>

 ## Getting Started ✈️